Elektrobit/crinit/doc/adr/adr-pipe-redirection.md

 As of version `0.9.0`, crinit supports IO redirection from/to files.
 With `0.9.2`, this is extended to named pipes or FIFOs using the `PIPE` keyword.
 The intention is to simplify connecting `STDOUT/ERR` from one task to `STDIN` of another.
-Prior to the addition, the user would have to create the special file tied to the pipe themselves using mkfifo.
+Prior to the addition, the user would have to create the special file tied to the named pipe themselves using mkfifo.

-For the new functionality, crinit will handle creation of the pipe itself.
-The remaining question is, if crinit should somehow manage that file during its lifetime or if one-time creation is enough.
+For the new functionality, crinit will handle creation of the named pipe (aka. fifo) itself.
+The remaining question is, if crinit should somehow manage that special file during its lifetime or if one-time creation is enough.

 ## Influencing Factors